espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--update-currency`

 To update all currency fields.
 This option depends on [`currency`](#currency).
 If the `currency` option is not defined, the default currency will be used instead.
-By default this option is `off`.
+By default, this option is `off`.

 #### `--currency`